tyage/blog.tyage.net/content/post/2020-05-09-matrix-parameter/index.md

 ## To prevent this kind of attack

 Those issues have been fixed in Shiro 1.5.3 and Undertow 2.1.0 .
-Your application will be safe if you update them.
+Your application will be safe if you updated them.

 Also, [Spring Security](https://spring.io/projects/spring-security) has a firewall that blocks the request contains `../` or `;`.
-So, it should be fine if your application installs Spring Security.
+It may be fine if your application installs Spring Security.